-As of March 31, 2014, we had over 8,500 business and other institutional customers and approximately 625 thousand individuals including individual customers subscribing to OEM services.
+As of March 31, 2015, we had over 8,500 business and other institutional customers and approximately 894 thousand individuals including individual customers subscribing to our mobile and OEM services.
 Our main customers continue to be major corporations, including ISPs.